Anthony Minichiello: Personal life

 Formerly a gymnast, Minichiello was a finalist in the Sexiest Man in League contest for 2006, where he finished sixth with 7% of the vote.
-He was crowned the NRL's Most Wanted on The Footy Show in 2003, and with his brother Mark (who is currently playing for Hull FC, in the Super League), posed for Cosmopolitan magazine's Lonsdale Boys with Balls '06 feature.
+He was crowned the NRL's Most Wanted on The Footy Show in 2003, and with his brother Mark (who previously played for Hull FC, in the Super League), posed for Cosmopolitan magazine's Lonsdale Boys with Balls '06 feature.

 He is the elder brother of Hull F.C. er Mark Minichiello.
-Both players are of Italian descent.
+They are of Italian descent.

-His nickname is "The Count" as he has been noted to bear a resemblance to The Count from Sesame Street.
-He is also known as "Mini".
+Minichiello was known by the nickname "The Count," given to him in 2001 by City Origin coach Brett Kenny, in reference to the character from Sesame Street.
+He also acquired the nickname "The Italian Mountain Cat" or "MinCat," which originated from a fan comment about his agility and was popularized by teammate Luke Ricketson.He is also known as "Mini".

 On 22 January 2012, Anthony Minichiello wed Australian shoe-designer, Terry Biviano, in one of the most lavish ceremonies held at St Mary's Cathedral in Sydney.
 Biviano starred in the first season of WAG Nation, a reality show that documents the lives of five wives/girlfriends of Australian sportsmen.

 As of 2012, Anthony has been a regular contributor to entertainment and lifestyle website Live4.

 On 2 December 2013, Anthony's wife Terry Biviano gave birth to their first child, a girl named Azura Trésor.

+Following his retirement from rugby league, Minichiello developed his business, Mini Fit, which he had registered in 2010.
+Mini Fit provides physical education programs and holiday clinics, primarily to schools.
+The business model often involves pairing a qualified PE teacher with an athlete, including young Roosters players and NRLW athletes, to deliver programs.
+Mini Fit has also expanded to offer programs in special needs schools.